raeman21/Quiz-board/README.md

 ## Known bugs
 {jQuery Submit button lacking, working to fix this bug}
 ## Specifications
-*The app can take only one answer per questions* +{Answer each question with the most appropriate answer}+ +{After answering all the questions on the page,click submit}+ +{Wait for application to tally and display results}+
++{Answer each question with the most appropriate answer}+ +{After answering all the questions on the page,click submit}+ +{Wait for application to tally and display results}+